aptech/docs/docs/CR-setwind.rst

 graphic panel.
 This is the graphic panel in which the next graph will be drawn.

-See the discussion on using graphic panels in **Graphic Panels**, Section 1.1.
+See the discussion on using graphic panels in `Graphic Panels <PQG.3-GraphicPanels.html>`_.

 Source
 ------